wdlingit/rackj/walkthrough/Rackj_short_reads_AScomp.md

 ## 1. Mapping using BLAT

-This is a optional step, you may adopt `*.merged.bam` in ExampleData.zip directly.
+**This is a optional step**, you may adopt `*.merged.bam` in ExampleData.zip directly.

-In case that we are going to map reads, existing BAM files are not needed.
+In case that we are going to map reads, existing BAM files are no longer needed.
 ```
 rm *.bam
 ```